KenKundert/nestedtext/doc/basic_syntax.rst

     key 3:
         key 3a: value 3a
         key 3b: value 3b
+    key 4:
+        > first line of value 4
+        > second line of value 4

 A second less common form of a dictionary item employs multiline keys.
 In this case there are no limitations on the key other than it be a string.
 Each line